-Diabetes is a condition where there is an imbalance between the insulin and the glucose in the human body.
+Diabetes is a condition where there is an imbalance between insulin and glucose in the human body.
 Insulin, a hormone produced in the pancreas, enables cells to absorb glucose (sugar) in order to turn it into energy.
-Diabetes is a condition which the body either does not produce enough, or does not properly respond, to insulin.
+Diabetes is a condition in which the body either does not produce enough or does not properly respond, to insulin.
 This causes glucose to accumulate in the blood leading to various potential complications.

-Types of diabetes
+Types of Diabetes